About

 Who serves on the Board of Directors for the Initiative?

-In FY23-24, the TN General Assembly appropriated $1.487 million for the Governor's Faith-Based and Community Initiative.
+Beginning in FY 23-24, the TN General Assembly appropriated $1.487 million for the Governor's Faith-Based and Community Initiative.

 What does the budget fund?